ISAD(G): Transnational organizations

+UNESCO Archives are organized using the AtoM database and adhere to ISAD(G) for archival description.

 Compatibility with other archival protocols

-ISAD(G) has been implemented by many institutions together with other protocols such as ISO 15489 record management protocol or the ISSAR(CPF) protocol on archival authority records.
-ISAD(G) has been mapped into archival finding aids protocols such as EDA and structure standards like Dublin Core.
+ISAD(G) has been implemented by institutions with other protocols such as ISO 15489 record management protocol or the ISAAR (CPF) standard for archival authority records.
+ISAD(G) has been mapped into archival finding aids protocols such as Encoded Archival Description (EAD) and structure standards like Dublin Core.

-Implementation of ISAD(G) using XML schemas

-EAD: Encoded Archival Description (EAD) uses XML schemas to encode content descriptions mapped to ISAD(G) standards as a guide to determine required data elements and hierarchical relations between said elements.
-These protocols are not exclusive but complimentary.
+EAD uses XML schemas to encode content descriptions mapped to ISAD(G) standards as a guide to determine required data elements and hierarchical relations between said elements.
+These protocols are not exclusive but complementary.
 ISAD(G) is not as specific as EAD with respect to finding aid data, but it offers a useful model for determining both essential elements and the amount of descriptive detail an archivist may wish to gather at each hierarchical level.